henrikchan-ops/neurosignallab/notes/eeg_basics.md

 You can interpolate the channel for the artefact trials or run ICA -> Artefacts can often be mixed in with signals here Obviously during collection keep an eye on the electrode and fix it mid analysis

+## What is preprocessing?

+Preprocessing:
+Time-consuming
+Tedious
+If you do it well, you only do it once

+Processing:
+Hypothesis and exploratory
+Needs to be done multiple times

+Preprocessing steps (depending on data, study and lab) Import data into Python
+Apply high-pass filter -> to remove artefacts and noise Import channel locations -> for topographical mapping Epoch data around important events -> put focus on interesting data -> Makes data 3d -> time channels and epoch/trials Subtract pre-stimulus baseline -> similar to effects of high-pass filter Adjust marker values
+Manual trials rejection -> removes artefacts and noise -> can be done differently (in accordance to type 1 and 2 mistakes) Mark bad electrodes -> noisy electrodes
+Average reference EEG channels -> or at least rereference EEG channels in a way -> avoid electrodes on one side of the head -> the reference electrode should be as clean as possible
+Run ICA to clean data -> find what you want to remove from dataset

 ## Understanding the pathway from raw data to deep-learning model